Gene Gauntier: Personal life and later years

+On January 2, 1901, in Kansas City, Missouri, Genevieve Liggett married Harry Richard Pottery.
+He was 27, she 15 and a half!
+They met at the Auditorium Theatre School in Kansas City.
+Pottery was its treasurer.
+He became her producer.

+On March 30, 1905, a baby boy, Jean Jerome, was born at the home of the actress's parents.

+In June 1905, local newspapers announced the couple's divorce.

+On December 1, 1906, Jean Jerome died at his grandparents' home.
+Gene Gauntier was in Dayton, Ohio, with “The Country Chairman” theater troupe.

 In 1912, Gauntier married actor Jack J. Clark.
 They were divorced in 1918.

 Gauntier had sailed to Europe frequently where her sister Marguerite was an opera singer who had trained and worked in Germany, and found herself stranded there when World War I broke out.
 After leaving filmmaking, she worked as the film and drama critic for the Kansas City Post in 1919, before returning to live in Europe where she remained for a number of years while writing her autobiography, Blazing the Trail.
 The work was serialized in 1928–29 in the American magazine, Woman's Home Companion, and the manuscript is on display in the Film Library of the Museum of Modern Art in New York City.
 Gauntier also penned two novels, Cabbages and Harlequins in 1929 and Sporting Lady in 1933.

 Gene Gauntier died in 1966 in Cuernavaca, Mexico, aged 81.
 She is buried in Sweden at Häringe Slott close to Marguerite, her sister and Axel Wenner-Gren, her brother-in-Law.

 In 1914, June 11 was declared as "Gauntier Day" at the International Exposition of Motion Pictures.